WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Sim Settlements quest locations might have awkward trees from A Forest.
 Please report them, so that I can can have the lumberjack clear them out.
 -Beastmaster welcome message plays the 2nd time you load the game, instead of when you take the perk

-## Bug Reports
+## Support and Bug Reports
-The best way, is to open an issue on the project Github, at https://github.com/WhiskyTangoFawks/LunarFalloutPlus/issues.
+Support is available in my discord: https://discord.gg/3mqhzm3W The best way to log a Bug Report to open an issue on the project Github, at https://github.com/WhiskyTangoFawks/LunarFalloutPlus/issues.

 ## Notable Missing Mods
 - AWKCR - Yes, this is an AWKCR-free modlist.
 Gunmetal Faction Distribution does have an ArmorKeywords dummy plugin it uses for some keywords, but it does not include any of the bloat or unexpected features of the full AWKCR mod.